-If you want to have multiple instances of the program running at the time using different configurations, can tell the program which configuration file shall be used instead of the default "SETTINGS.INI".
+To have multiple instances of the program running at the same time, using different configurations, you can tell the program which configuration file shall be used (instead of the default filename "SETTINGS.INI").
 If you don't specify the name of the configuration file in the command line, the program uses "SETTINGS.INI" for the first running instance, "SETTING2.INI" for the second and "SETTING3.INI" for any further instance.

 This can be achieved by passing one or more arguments to Spectrum Lab during program start.
 The first character in each argument must be a lower case letter defining the type of the argument, followed by a '='-character and the assigned value (e.g. a filename).
 Example:

 This will force Spectrum Lab to load the machine configuration data from "Machine1.ini" and the user configuration data from "BandView.ini".
 The main window will have the title "Full Range Band View".

 A more-or-less complete overview of command line parameters is in the

 Command line parameters prefixed with a slash, which are not listed below, will be passed on to Spectrum Lab's internal command interpreter (see the "capture"-example below).